hernquist/job-poster/README.md

 4. Visit the backend at `http://localhost:3001/`.

 ### Updates to docker
-I spent some time updating the docker files so that I could use docker compose watch.
+I spent some time updating the docker files so that I could use `docker compose watch`.
 The trick here for dev-ing in the backend is that I didn't want to rebuild the docker container upon dev changes.
 I created a hot reloading experience with logging.
 I assigned two actions to the `watch` command.
 There is a `sync` and `rebuild` action.
 With `docker-compose watch` running, an engineer can see the updates as he/she makes changes.
 Try going to a file, say `backend/src/controllers/jobs.ts` and break the code.
 You will see the error message in the code.
 Fix the error, the code will sync and rebuild.

 ### Backend Rest API